 - Wear and tear – this is inevitable, and there’s nothing you can really do about it.

-- Damaged pipes during construction work – construction and renovation work taking place after UFH has been fitted should be mindful of the system.
+- Damaged pipes during construction work – anyone carrying out construction or renovation work after UFH has been fitted should be mindful of the system.

 - Expanded pipes during freeze weather – if you live in a particularly cold area of the country, make sure your pipework doesn’t freeze during the winter.

-Firstly, keep an eye out for damp areas on the floor.
-As soon as you see one, dry it thoroughly and check back the next day.
+- Keep an eye out for damp areas on the floor: As soon as you see one, dry it thoroughly and check back the next day.
 If the location is wet again and the ceiling isn’t leaking, you’ll know it’s the underfloor heating.
-The same goes for mould or mildew build-up.
+The same applies to mould or mildew build-up.

-Secondly, check for cracks in wooden floors.
-Liquids will make the wood swell, creating an uneven surface and causing cracks.
+- Check for cracks in wooden floors: Liquids swell the wood, creating an uneven surface and causing cracks.

-Thirdly, look out for uneven temperatures.
-As we mentioned earlier, a consistent temperature across the entire room is one of the biggest benefits of UFH systems.
-So, if a specific part of your floor is seriously hotter than the surrounding area, it might be the result of hot water leaking there.
+- Look out for uneven temperatures: As we mentioned earlier, a consistent temperature across the entire room is one of the biggest benefits of UFH systems.
+If a specific part of your floor is significantly hotter than the surrounding area, it may be due to hot water leaking there.

-Finally, if all of the above fails and yet you still suspect you might have a leak (for instance, you keep hearing gurgling noises coming from the pipes), you can use thermal imaging.
+If all of the above fail and you still suspect a leak (for instance, you keep hearing gurgling noises coming from the pipes), use thermal imaging.
 However, keep in mind that even the most basic thermal imaging cameras are very expensive.

-So, unless you simply happen to have one lying around, we would recommend calling in the professionals.
+So, unless you happen to have one lying around, we would recommend calling in the professionals.

 How to fix an underfloor heating leak